 A great way to introduce the dog to a child is to go on a walk together.
 Belgian Malinois love to go on walks, and adding a child into the mix is a low-pressure, neutral situation.
 The dog will likely mostly be focused on the walk and won’t be troubled by a child being near them.

 It is a good idea that you hold the leash and keep the dog on your left, and the child walks on your right side.
 As mentioned previously, Belgian Malinois have the tendency to want to herd children, so it is best to maintain distance and keep yourself in the middle.

 Keep The Leash On

 It is a good idea to keep a leash on your Belgian Malinois when you are introducing them to children, even if you are staying in the home.

 This means that you can keep a handle on the dog, and if you see anything start to go poorly, you have a quick means of reining in the dog.

 A leash may also help your dog to feel connected to you and safe so that they will be less stressed when meeting a child.

 How to Train Your Belgian Malinois to Be Around Kids

-Socialize Your Puppy The biggest way to get your Belgian Malinois comfortable around kids and people in general is to socialize them early and often.
+The biggest way to get your Belgian Malinois comfortable around kids and people, in general, is to socialize them early and often.

 Practice Childlike Behavior